toni137/account-api/README.md

-The Account API for the backend app.
+The Account API for the backend spring boot app.